Hi! I am a tenure track Assistant Professor at the Finance Department at Nova SBE in Lisbon.

 "Social Networks and the Search for Credit", joint work with Ante Sterc- slides available upon request

-"Gender Differences in Savings over the Lifecycle: The Role of Financial Literacy", joint with Marta Morazzoni and Maria Frech
+"Gender Differences in Savings over the Lifecycle: The Role of Financial Literacy", joint with Marta Morazzoni and Maria Frech, slides available upon request

 "Retirement Savings and Self-Employment in an Ageing Economy ", with Marta Morazzoni